adielBm/obsidian-tex-plugin/README.md

 - [MikTeX](https://miktex.org/download) (for compiling TeX to PDF using `pdflatex`)
 - [dvisvgm](https://dvisvgm.de/Downloads/) (for converting PDF to SVG using `dvisvgm`)
-- Relevant packages for the TeX code you want to compile
+- Relevant packages have to be installed in MikTeX

 # Installation